 - Once you have fulfilled the requirements above, launch Command Prompt and key in the following commands hitting Enter button after each command line.

-Note: be sure to launch cmd from where your downloaded backuptools.tar archive is located.
+Note: Be sure to launch CMD from where your downloaded backuptools.tar archive is located.
+If you downloaded the backup package for external sdcard, don’t forget to rename to backuptools.tar.

 adb push backuptools.tar /data/local/tmp